Skip to main content

 API Key Authentication

-Include the API key in the Authorization header with a Bearer prefix:
+Include the API key in the x-api-key header:

 headers: {